 Skip to Content

-Ultra Hip Room Review – Planet Hollywood Las Vegas
+Ultra Hip Room Review – Planet Hollywood – So.
+Much.
+Value.

 Key Points:

-Planet Hollywood is known for its trendy, upbeat vibe and boasts a desirable center-Strip location.
+Planet Hollywood is known for its trendy, upbeat vibe and is situated right in the middle of the action on the Strip.
+Tough to beat the location.

-Adding to the resort’s appeal are the Miracle Mile Shops, which are chock full of theaters, shopping, and food & drink options that span the price/quality spectrum.
+Adding to the resort’s appeal are the Miracle Mile Shops, which are chock-full of affordable theaters, shopping, and food & drink options spanning the price/quality spectrum.

-My room was complimentary based on my gambling activity within the Caesars Rewards loyalty program, but I was still on the hook for the $45.95 resort fee + $6.15 in taxes.
+My Ultra Hip room, the cheapest option, was complimentary thanks to my gambling activity within the Caesars Rewards program, but I was still on the hook for the resort fee + tax.

 Planet Hollywood Check-In Experience